ShaggyTech/nhtsa-api-wrapper/apps/documentation/src/api/get-parts.md

 All query `params` are optional.

+`params.manufacturer`:

+- (optional) if supplied value is a number - method will do exact match on Manufacturer's Id
+- if supplied value is a string - it will look for manufacturers whose name is LIKE the provided name
+- it accepts a partial manufacturer name as an input
+- multiple results are returned in case of multiple matches
+- manufacturer name can be a partial name, or a full name for more specificity, e.g., "988", "HONDA", "HONDA OF CANADA MFG., INC.", etc.

 `params.type`:

 - (optional) number, 565 (Vehicle Identification Number Guidance, based on 49 CFR Part 565)